Rhinoplasty (Nose Job) by Dr Mark Doyle, Specialist Plastic Surgeon

 What about non-surgical rhinoplasty?

-Non-surgical rhinoplasty is an option but the possibilities are limited.
+A non-surgical rhinoplasty is an option but the possibilities are limited.
 The results also won’t be as dramatic or last as long as rhinoplasty surgery.
 Non-surgical rhinoplasty treatments can only correct minor irregularities and won’t make a difference for those with breathing irregularities.

 What are the Potential Risks Involved with Rhinoplasty?